 Broker-Dealers | Registered Investment Advisors | Hedge Fund Managers | Family Offices

-Firms should recognize a one-size-fits-all approach to CyberSecurity does not work.
-Further, firms should look beyond their Information Technology personnel to establish a comprehensive Cybersecurity procedures and policies manual.
-Adopting an “ISSP” Information Systems Security Program appropriate to your circumstances and “IRP” Incident Response Plan that your personnel can successfully implement is key to prevention, detection, and recovery.
+A one-size-fits-all approach to CyberSecurity does not work.
+Today’s cyber-threat landscape requires firms to look beyond Information Technology personnel in establishing a comprehensive Cybersecurity policy and procedures manual.
+Adopting an “ISSP” Information Systems Security Program appropriate to your circumstances and “IRP” Incident Response Plan are key to prevention, detection, and recovery.

 Components of FINRA Regulation CyberSecurity Plan –

 (Click on any list item for FINRA guideline information)

 The corporate world has lost millions of dollars due to outdated or ineffective Cybersecurity infrastructure.
 At RND we strategize closely with our clients to create a cost effective Cybersecurity governance framework.
 Our plans are tailored to each firms necessary risk management policies, structures, and controls for a program that will effectively identify and manage security risks.